armans-code/notes-app/README.md

 ### Tailwind
 TailwindCSS made styling the web app incredibly efficient by eliminating the need for custom css classes and files.
 This also helped with code organization.
 ### Firebase
 Firebase was used to handle user authentication due to its simplicity and security.
 All passwords were stored on Google's Firebase servers, rather than the app's PostgreSQL database.
+Firebase also made handling access tokens and refresh tokens easy.
 ### GraphQL
 GraphQL, opposed to REST, allowed for efficient full-stack development by offering a consistent and reliable API.
 The frontend could define its own requests based on its needs, whether it was for user or note information.
 ### NestJS